Dirichlet energy and focusing NLS condensates of minimal intensity: Schiffer variations and S-curves

 Now we repeat the whole computation with $k(z)$ in \eqref{defk}.
 Using the same steps one verifies that the final equation is \be \Im\le[ -E(x)\le(g'(x)\ri)^2 -2i\Phi'(x) E(x) g'(x) + \scr S(x) + \scr Q(x) \ri]=0. \ee The equations \eqref{ReSchif}, \eqref{ImSchif} together imply the following identity: \bea E(x)\le(g'(x)\ri)^2 +2i\Phi'(x) E(x) g'(x) = \scr S(x) + \scr Q(x)\ \ \ \Leftrightarrow \ \\ E(x) \Big(g'(x) + i\Phi'(x) \Big)^2 = - E( x)\Phi'(x)^2 + \scr S(x) + \scr Q(x). \eea We have proved: \bp Suppose $\Phi(z)$ is a polynomial of degree $r$ with real coefficients and $E(x) = \prod_{j=1}^N (x-e_j) (x-\ov e_j)$.
 The complexified Green potential $g(x)$ of a Schiffer critical measure $\m=\m_\K$ satisfies \be \Big( g'(x) + i\Phi'(x) \Big)^2 = - \Phi'(x)^2 + \frac {\scr S(x) + \scr Q(x)}{E(x)}, \ee where $\scr S(x), \scr Q(x)$ are polynomials with real coefficients of degree not exceeding $2N-1$ and $2N+r-2$ respectively. \ep

 Equation \eqref{schif-quad} implies that $-i\d g=\sqrt{Q(z)}\d z$, where $Q\d z^2$ is a Boutroux quadratic differential.
-In the case when $r=1$, $Q\d z^2$ is the quasimomentum type quadratic differential from main Theorem \ref{th-Main}.
+In the case when $\Phi = i z$ (so that $r(=\deg \Phi)=1$), $Q\d z^2$ is the quasimomentum type quadratic differential from main Theorem \ref{thmainb}.
 It then follows that ${\rm supp}\, \m_\K$ is the \ZS spectrum of $Q\d z^2$.
 (This statement also follows from \cite{MFRakh}, Lemma 5.2.)
-Thus, we proved section b) of Theorem \ref{th-Main}.
+This completes the proof of Theorem \ref{thmainb}.